-- The Wednesday morning Bible study meets at 9:30am in Room 10.
-The topic is "Who Is Jesus ."
+- The Wednesday morning Bible study led by Rev. Gail Parsons will resume at 9:30am in Room 10 on February 8.
+They will pick up their study of Who is Jesus ... from the point of view of the Book of Hebrews.
 The group begins with a period of intercessory prayer.
 New faces are always welcome!

 Judson Stone has written and published a biography of his late father, Dr. Fredric A Stone.
 "Last Chapter of the Greatest Generation: The Life and Family of Colonel Frederich A Stone MD, Aviator, Doctor Missionary and Friend to Humanity" is available at www.judsonistone.com.
 The cost until November 7 is $10 plus $3 shipping.
 After November 7th, the price rises to $18.95.
 Dr. Stone and his wife spent 2 years in Malawi as medical missionaries, and it is largely due to their personal experiences that we support many mission projects in that country.

 On Sunday March 12 at 4pm, Stone Presbyterian Church will be the site for the installation of the Rev. Elizabeth (Libby) Moses as pastor.
 Come celebrate this joyous service followed by a covered dish supper in their Friendship Hall to welcome Pastor Libby.